Experts

 Postdoctoral appointment, North Carolina State University

-James Harrington, PhD, contributes to the development of environmental exposure research and other strategic areas of interest to RTI’s Center for Analytical Sciences (AS).
-He has also led bioanalytical research projects in support of the National Toxicology Program (NTP) at NIEHS in the area of metallomics and inorganic speciation, and development of the pharmaceutical heavy metals testing program at RTI.
-His research focuses on analysis of lead in drinking water, the impact of toxic metals on human health, food and drug safety, and nanomaterial characterization.
+James Harrington, PhD, contributes to the development of environmental justice research and other strategic areas of interest to RTI’s Analytical Science Division (ASD), particularly related to clean drinking water availability.
+He has supported bioanalytical research projects for the National Toxicology Program (NTP) on metallomics, as well as the development of the pharmaceutical heavy metals testing program at RTI.
+His research focuses on bioinorganic chemistry, environmental justice, community-engaged scientific research, environmental exposure analysis, chemical method development, and bio analysis.

 Dr. Harrington has previously performed research with the U.S. Environmental Protection Agency on trace metal bioavailability in contaminated soils and on small molecule–metal interactions during his postdoctoral and doctoral studies.
 He has over 50 publications on the development of analytical methods for metals and on the biogeochemistry of toxic metals.
 He has also worked with educators to develop curricula on the areas of trace metal biogeochemistry and toxic metal pollution, among other topics.